Spekesild

-Spekesild (Norwegian for raw herring pickled in salt) is Atlantic herring preserved using salt.
+Spekesild (Norwegian for "salted herring") is Atlantic herring preserved using salt.

 Salt curing

 The preservation takes place by the salt extracting water from the herring, and thus poorer growth conditions are created for microbes.

 Until the 1960s, herring was an important export item for Norway, but the decline in the herring fisheries led to these exports stagnating sharply.
 In the 1990s, exports picked up somewhat, and Russia, Sweden and Poland are important markets.

-Desaltation
+Desalination

 The salted herring is soaked in freshwater for one and a half to two hours for desalination before eating.

 Important food resource

 In Norway, spekesild was for hundreds of years considered a poor man's diet that kept hunger away.
-A traditional Norwegian dish with salted herring (spekesild) is along with boiled potatoes, raw onions, dill, pickled beetroots, butter or creme freche and flatbrød.
+A traditional Norwegian dish with salted herring (spekesild) is along with boiled potatoes, raw onions, dill, pickled beetroots, butter or crème fraîche and flatbrød.